nosami/vsonline/vs-online/resources/faq.md

 ### How do I try Visual Studio Codespaces with Visual Studio 2019?

-Connecting to a Codespace from Visual Studio 2019 is available through a Limited Preview while we scale up the service.
-You can sign up for the Limited Preview by going to https://aka.ms/vsfutures-signup.
+Connecting to a Codespace from Visual Studio 2019 is available through a Private Preview while we scale up the service.
+You can sign up for the Private Preview by going to https://aka.ms/vsfutures-signup.
 [Read more](https://aka.ms/vs2019-codespaces-blog) about what Visual Studio 2019 support for Codespaces.

 ## Security questions